maurov/xraysloth/README.rst

 working Python 3.2 plus Qt environment.
 Apart this, everything is installed in a virtual environment.

-**STATUS** this procedure is not working yet!
-A segmentation fault is obtained when running ``python3 -m Orange.canvas``.
-A solution is under investigation...

 ::

    # Python3, Qt and tools as system-wide packages (very difficult to build as user!)
    sudo apt-get install git python-virtualenv python-pip sudo apt-get install python3-sphinx python3-jinja2